 - 1 cup/135 grams finely chopped chocolate or mini chocolate chips

 - Heat the oven to 350 degrees.
-Lightly grease two 8x4 loaf pans.
+Lightly grease a standard 8x4 loaf pan.

 - In a large bowl, mash the bananas coarsely using a fork.
 They should be fully broken apart, but it’s OK if some larger lumpy pieces remain.
 Whisk in the melted butter, yogurt, brown sugar, eggs and vanilla until well combined.

 - In a medium bowl, whisk the flour, baking soda and salt to combine.
 Add the flour mixture to the banana mixture and stir to combine using a silicone spatula or wooden spoon.
 Scrape the sides and base of the bowl well to make sure the mixture is uniformly combined.

 - Gently stir in the chocolate until combined, then pour the batter into the prepared loaf pan and spread into an even layer.

 - Transfer the pan to the oven and bake until the edges of the loaf start to pull away from the edge of the pan, and a tester inserted into the center comes out with just a few moist crumbs attached, 50 to 65 minutes.
 If the top of the loaf is becoming too dark before it’s baked through, loosely cover with foil.

 - Transfer from the oven to a cooling rack and run a thin knife around the edge of the banana bread to separate it from the pan.
 Let cool in the pan for 10 minutes before unmolding.

 - Remove bread and cut off one slice.
 Using a spoon, gradually pour milk over the sliced piece of bread, be sure to well soak the edge pieces.
 The bread will be completely soaked through.
 Serve warm!